Design of the UW Wi-Fi Network

 The UW Information Technology organization has been charged by the University Administration with overall responsibility for proper deployment and management of a fully monitored Wi-Fi network service, including infrastructure elements and radio frequency (RF) spectrum use.
 Wi-Fi infrastructure deployed by UW Information Technology (UW-IT) is designed to operate harmoniously with our existing networks.
 The Wi-Fi network is also designed to enhance seamless roaming between access points within and between many buildings and outdoor areas.

-UW Information Technology (UW-IT) offers two Wi-Fi services for the UW community:
+UW Information Technology (UW-IT) offers three Wi-Fi services for the UW community:

 Service is provided via Wi-Fi “access points,” which are located throughout the majority of buildings and some outdoor areas across all three UW campuses, UW Medicine hospitals and clinics as well as other UW locations.